sergiandreplace/sergiandreplace.com/content/post/20180311-flutter-animations-using-animation-controller-and-introducing-tweens.md

 For the size we use `heightFactor` and `widthFactor` to set the percentage of the parent (the `Stack`) that this box will take.
 I've added 0.2 as an approx value, sure we can calculate the appropiate one but that's an exercise for the reader.

 The important param of `FractionallySizedBox` is alignment.
 This receives an `Alignment` object with two params, x and y, that aligns the child horizontally and vertically.
 For x, a value of -1.0 will mean completely aligned to the left of the parent, 1.0 will mean completely aligned to the right and 0.0 will mean centered on the parent.
-Same for y but for vertical alignemnt.
+Same for y but applied to vertical alignment.

 I really recommend playing around with those to understand how they work.